LibertyDSNP/spec/pages/Messages/Signatures.md

 1. Sign the hash

 To serialize messages, objects must first be converted to a string then prepended with the standard [Ethereum RPC prefix](https://eth.wiki/json-rpc/API#eth_sign).
-To convert encrypted messages to a string, the bytes of the message should be encoded in [base 64](https://developer.mozilla.org/en-US/docs/Glossary/Base64).
-To convert non-encrypted messages to a string, each key of the DSNP object should be concatenated with its value in alphabetical order.
+To convert messages to a string, each key of the DSNP object should be concatenated with its value in alphabetical order.
 Once converted, the string must be prefixed with "\x19Ethereum Signed Message:\n" and the byte length of the string.

 Once the data is serialized, the serialized string should be hashed using [keccak-256](https://en.wikipedia.org/wiki/SHA-3).